Davphla/gno-govdao-activity-parser/README.md

 Launch `fetch.sh` to get data.

-Then execute `go run addr.go` to display them.
+Then execute `go run .` to display them.